 The fifth and sixth cervical roots, along with the dorsal scapular nerve, pass through the substance of scalenus medius muscle and join with the root of C7.

 The nerve then travels beneath the brachial plexus and clavicle to pass over the first rib.
-It lies posterior to first part of the axillary artery.
+It lies posterior to the first part of the axillary artery.

 The nerve descends along the lateral aspect of the chest wall and crosses the outer border of the first rib to reach outer of serratus anterior muscle.